 WEIRD WOMAN: If you do not go to Rhuidean, you will die.

 Another bell tolls.
 For whom does the bell toll?
 It tolls for he who has pissed away yet another question.
 Although admittedly the answer was kind of worth it.
-This time, Mat can feel the sound in his bones.
-They urge him to ask another question.
+This time, Mat can feel the bell reverberating in his bones.
+The Weird Ones urge him to ask another question.

 MAT: Why will I die if I do not go to Rhuidean?